Emory University School of Medicine Honor Code

-To promote this purpose, matters regarding misconduct shall fall under the jurisdiction of the Honor Code, while other aspects of a student's medical education will be covered by the guidelines stated in the Student Conduct Code.
+To promote this purpose, matters regarding academic misconduct shall fall under the jurisdiction of the Honor Code, while other aspects of a student’s medical education will be covered by the guidelines stated in the Student Conduct Code.
 Students who matriculate in the Emory University School of Medicine are obligated to uphold the Honor Code.

-B. Acts observed that appear to be in violation of the Honor Code will be reported to the Honor Council.
+Acts observed that appear to be in violation of the Honor Code will be reported to the HONOR COUNCIL.
 Failure on the part of a student to report such apparent violation will itself be considered a violation of the Honor Code.

-D. The following pledge may be signed at the end of all final examinations, hour quizzes, and other important projects on which the pledge is required by an instructor:
+The following pledge may be signed at the end of all final examinations, quizzes, and other important projects on which the pledge is required by an instructor:

 However, absence of this pledge does not exempt the student or the assignment from the obligations set forth under this Honor Code.

 Each student upon entering the School of Medicine must sign a matriculation pledge stating that he/she has read, understands, and is aware of his/her responsibilities under the Honor Code.
 Students will be asked to renew their Honor Code Pledge every year of their enrollment.